-This simple Skillet Turkey Shepherd’s Pie transforms your Thanksgiving leftovers into yet another delicious meal and doesn’t let anything go to waste.
+Still in a carb coma?!
+When you’re ready, this easy Skillet Turkey Shepherd’s Pie transforms your precious Thanksgiving leftovers into another delicious meal and lets nothing go to waste.

 Bake off your culinary masterpiece for 20 minutes or so, and you’ll be all set to dig into Thanksgiving Round 2.
 Enjoy!

 Here are more delicious Skillet & Dutch Oven recipes!

 - Red Wine Braised Lentils with Spinach (vegan and gluten-free)

 - Thai Butternut Squash & Pumpkin Curry (vegan and gluten-free)

 - Black Bean Sweet Potato Stew (vegan and gluten-free)

 - Creamy Vegan Curried Carrot Soup (vegan and gluten-free)

 - Spicy Turkey Meatball & Veggie Stew

 - 1 - 1 ½ cups onion, finely chopped